 Google Flights – Easy to navigate to find the cheapest days.
 The map can also give you alternative routes.

 Momondo – Presents very good deals, especially around Europe.

 A lot of low-cost airlines appear on the results of these search engines.
 However, that’s not the case with all of them.
 Continue to the next tip to learn why is it important to find them.

-Look Into Low-Cost Airlines to Book the Cheapest Flight
+Look Into Low-Cost Airlines

 Low-cost airlines are very convenient, especially for short haul flights.
 Sometimes the prices are extremely different from a normal airline and you save big time.

 However, always read the fine print.
 Many budget airlines will add extra costs if you have a checked luggage (instead of just a carry-on), book your seat or not bring your boarding pass printed.
 They usually not include food, so you need to bring your own or pay a ridiculous price on the airplane.